Holusion/native/cache-control/README.md

 Electron :

 ```
-    @firebase/app @firebase/storage
+    firebase
 ```
 Node :
 ```
-    @firebase/app @firebase/storage
+    firebase
-    #Those ones only if upload is used
+    #fetch is required only if upload to the controller is used
-    node-fetch
+    node-fetch # or use --experimental-fetch flag
     abort-controller
     formdata-node
 ```